-node An active NeticaNode whose evidence is to be queried or set. value A numeric vector of length NodeNumStates(node) representing the new likelihood for the node.
+node An active NeticaNode whose evidence is to be queried or set.

+value A numeric vector of length NodeNumStates(node) representing the new likelihood for the node.
 All values must be between zero and one and there must be at least one positive value, but the sum does not need to equal 1.

 This function retrieves or sets virtual evidence associated with each node.
 Suppose that some set of evidence e is observed.
-The each of the values in the likelihood representes the conditional probability Pr(e|node == state).
-Note that the likelihood can be throught of as the message that a new node child which was a child of node with no other parents would pass to node if its value was set.
+The each of the values in the likelihood represents the conditional probability Pr(e|node == state).
+Note that the likelihood can be thought of as the message that a new node child which was a child of node with no other parents would pass to node if its value was set.

 As the likelihood values are conditional probabilities, they do not need to add to 1, although they are still restricted to the range [0,1].
-Also, at least one value must be non-zero (or else the evidence represtents an impossible case) or Netic will generate an error.
+Also, at least one value must be non-zero (or else the evidence represents an impossible case) or Netica will generate an error.

 Entering findings through NodeFinding(node, state) sets a special likelihood.
-In this case, the likelihood value corresponding to state will be 1, and all others will be 0.
-Similarly, EnterNegativeFinding(node, statel sets a special likelihood with 0's corresponding to the states in statelist and 1's elsewhere.
+In this case, the likelihood value corresponding to state will be one, and all others will be zero.
+Similarly, the expression EnterNegativeFinding(node, statelist) sets a special likelihood with 0's corresponding to the states in statelist and 1's elsewhere.